 Eddie Wilson was demoted by Fire Chief Paul Pressley.
 Source: WDAM

 Eddie Wilson, who was named the city's new assistant chief by Presley in Feb.
 15, 2016 has been moved back to a lieutenant position in the department.
-"Everyone in a position like that has a year of probation, and his year wasn't up," said Hattiesburg Fire Chief Paul Presley.
+"Everyone in a position like that has a year of probation, and his year wasn't up," said Hattiesburg Fire Chief Paul Presley on Feb.
+9th.

 Start the conversation, or Read more at WDAM-TV Hattiesburg.